 These are simple things that can be done to encourage decision-making ability in children:

-1) Allowing choices within a given set of choices.
+a.
+Allowing choices within a given set of choices.
 Eg: “Do you want to play with the ball or the hoolahoop?”

-2) Allowing children to take small life decisions which do not impact their well being or safety.
+b.
+Allowing children to take small life decisions which do not impact their well being or safety.
 Eg: “What clothes do you want to wear today?”

-4) Encouraging children to take thoughtful and meaningful decisions by asking them a lot of open-ended questions like “What do you think could be the result of this choice?
+d.
+Encouraging children to take thoughtful and meaningful decisions by asking them a lot of open-ended questions like “What do you think could be the result of this choice?
 Why did you like this the best?
 How can it help us?”

 Let us as primary caregivers encourage and empower our children for the ultimate power and gift of taking decisions!
 Happy parenting!

 The self-confidence is more likely to occur when children are provided with an opportunity to contribute to their own experiences and learning, sharing in the decisions about what they do and how they do it.

-1. Whether to play alone or in a group, be involved in a quiet activity or to be physically active
+a.
+If they want to play alone or in a group, be involved in a quiet activity or to be physically active

 b.
 The opportunity to choose those things that interest them and match their level of competence

-3. What happens to them in relation to their physical care.
+c.
+What happens to them in relation to their physical care.
 For eg. Toileting, sleeping, eating, nappy changing

-4. Whether they want to do things independently or would like some help
+d.
+If they want to do things independently or would like some help